Prince6112/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Project on Heart Disease Prediction
+Project on Heart Disease Prediction in collaboration with SRM medical